|1||Willow Creek, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Louisville air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Louisville is currently 1.3 times the WHO annual air quality guideline value

 Moderate 57 US AQI